 The net boundary change for Employment Area lands includes the removal of 38 hectares (94 acres) on the south side of Greens Road and west of the Highway 6 Bypass.
 These lands were not included in the inventory of vacant and available Employment Area lands as they are subject to several constraints for development.
-The real gain in Caledonia is for an additional 125 hectares (309 acres) of Employment Area lands that are better suited for such development and which should be adequate to meet 2051 growth needs.
+With the removal of the Employment Lands designation on the former Georgia Pacific lands and the former Domtar lands, which are also constrained for employment development and not included in the vacant land inventory, a further 78 hectares (193 acres) will be removed from that designation.
+Overall, the net real gain in Caledonia is for an additional 25 hectares (62 acres) of Employment Area lands.
+With all the adjustments, the County will have a much-improved potential employment land supply will be better suited to meet 2051 growth needs.
+Note that the land required to accommodate the proposed extension of Highway 6 north of Caledonia and the planned interchange at Greens Road are not included in these estimates.